Sakshi-Kumari-113/Linkedin-Auto-Connection-Bot/README.md

 Once you feel like you have a robust database, group the database according to company name and start your cold callings.

 **Enjoy!!**

-## Support
-For any queries related to the bot, contact me through my socials.